Germaine Dulac: Career

-Before her filmmaking career, Dulac wrote articles for the feminist magazine, La Fronde, from 1900 to 1913.
+Before her filmmaking career, Dulac wrote articles for the feminist magazine La Fronde from 1900 to 1913.
+In 1909, she began writing for La Française as a journalist, then later as an editor until 1913.
 Here she interviewed a plethora of established women in France with the intention of solidifying women's roles in French society and politics.
+One of those women was Anna de Noailles, a French poet, as her first assignment.
+However, when Dulac got to her door, she panicked and interviewed Noaille's valet de chambre.
+Soon after, she moved to theatrical criticism, but still occasionally contributed to La Fronde.
+Her experience as a theatrical critic sparked her interest in film and kickstarted her career in film.

 Dulac became interested in film in 1914 through her friend, actress Stacia Napierkowska.
 The two women traveled to Italy together shortly before World War I; Napierkowska was to act in a Film d'Art film, and Dulac learned the basics of the medium during that trip.
 In the early 1900s through the late 1920s, Dulac frequently contrasted the modernity of the French capital to the provincial nature of rural France, a common dichotomy in her films.
 Soon after her return to France she decided to start a film company.
 Dulac and writer Irène Hillel-Erlanger then founded D.H.
 Films, with financial support provided by Dulac's husband.
 The company produced several films between 1915 and 1920, all directed by Dulac and written by Hillel-Erlanger.
 These included Les Sœurs ennemies (1915/16; Dulac's first film), Vénus victrix, ou Dans l'ouragan de la vie (1917), Géo, le mystérieux (ou La vraie richesse, 1916), and others.

 Dulac's first major success was Âmes de fous (1918), a serial melodrama written by Dulac herself.
 The film features an early appearance of actress Ève Francis, who introduced Dulac to her friend (later husband) Louis Delluc, filmmaker and critic.
 A short time later Dulac and Delluc collaborated on La Fête espagnole (Spanish Fiesta, 1920), another film featuring Francis, which was proclaimed one of the decade's more influential films and allegedly a major French Impressionist Cinema work.
 However, only a few excerpts from the film exist today.
 Dulac and Delluc went on to collaborate on a number of pictures.

 In 1921, Dulac reflected on a meeting with D.W.
 Griffith in an article she wrote titled "Chez D.W.
 Griffith."
 In the article, Dulac presented two popular themes which arise in many of her films: